 - Why were you two living apart?

 - How did you stay in touch while living apart?

 Everyone goes through complications at some point in their relationship.
 However, some of these factors can potentially impact your Partnership Based Visa application, which makes it essential that you seek advice from an experienced immigration expert.
 Our team of licensed immigration professionals has helped many clients work through the intricacies of Partnership Based Visa application successfully.
-Book a 100% free consultation to discuss your case.
+Book a consultation to discuss your case.